-Take a look at the horticultural highlights on the Greenway!
+Take a look at the diverse plants and blooms that can be found on the Greenway!
 Each Park has something different and beautiful to offer.

 Magnolias of great interest to gardeners and botanists alike.
 Gardeners enjoy them because of their large ornamental flowers, botanists because these flowers were, evolutionarily, some of the earliest to arise.
 The Elizabeth Magnolia is the first truly yellow-colored magnolia introduced to the trade, with pure yellow flowers that bloom in the spring.
 It can be found scattered throughout the beds and lawns of the North End parks.
 Bloom Time: Late April-Early May.